MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 A `Get` operation on any of the settings, except for `RequireDeviceEncryption` and `RequireStorageCardEncryption`, returns the setting configured by the admin.

-For RequireDeviceEncryption and RequireStorageCardEncryption, the Get operation returns the actual status of enforcement to the admin, such as if Trusted Platform Module (TPM) protection is required and if encryption is required.
-And if the device has BitLocker enabled but with password protector, the status reported is 0.
+For RequireDeviceEncryption and RequireStorageCardEncryption, the Get operation returns the actual status of enforcement to the admin, whether Trusted Platform Module (TPM) protection and encryption is required.
+And, if the device has BitLocker enabled but with password protector, the status reported will be 0.
 A Get operation on RequireDeviceEncryption doesn't verify that a minimum PIN length is enforced (SystemDrivesMinimumPINLength).

 The following shows the BitLocker configuration service provider in tree format.